-During your many epic boating seasons, the above steps are all ones you will want to take on a weekly or biweekly basis, depending on how often you are using your boat.
-All this will be sure to keep your carpet from sustaining any serious damage or staining.
+During your many epic boating seasons, the above steps are all ones you will want to take on a weekly or biweekly basis.
+Depending on how often you are using your boat, of course.
+All this will be sure to keep your carpet from sustaining any severe damage or staining.

-Furthermore, approximately every month or so, you will need to do a deep clean after following all the above steps.
+Furthermore, approximately every month or so, you will need to do a deep clean.

 Pros: Quick, efficient, serious deep cleans

 Cons: Cost.
 It requires special detergent that can damage your pontoon carpet.
-It’s heavy equipment and needs access to electricity.
+It’s a piece of heavy equipment and needs access to electricity.

-I personally have Bissell 86T3/86T3Q and I’m very happy with it.
+I have Bissell 86T3/86T3Q, and I’m pleased with it.
 Give it a shot or go with something that you think is right for you.

 Do you also already have a pressure washer for your car?
 Assuming you do, you can just use this as your primary instrument for the big deep clean.
 You can also consider renting one from a local cleaning company.

-Cons: Must have access to a water hose, is heavy, the pressure can damage the carpet and can be expensive if hired.
+Cons: Must have access to a water hose, is heavy, the pressure can damage the carpet.

 Commercial Carpet Cleaning Service

-Of course, if you have a nice boat, and do not trust yourself with the task at hand (been there, believe me), you can always just turn to that local cleaning company to send an employee over with their best equipment to do the hard work for you.
+If you have a beautiful boat and do not trust yourself with the task at hand, you can always just turn to that local cleaning company.
+They will do a great job cleaning your boat for the right price.

-Pros: They mostly do a great job and you don’t have to do it yourself.
+Pros: They mostly do a great job, you don’t have to do it yourself.

-Cons: Can be costly, use unknown detergents (unless you ask), and the cleaners could harm your pontoon carpet.
+Cons: Can be costly, use unknown detergents (unless you ask), that could harm your pontoon carpet.

 Car Or Boat Wash

-Cons: Pressure can cause holes in the carpet; unknown detergents can cause dryness/brittleness over time and the size of the wash bay may not be adequate (make sure you won’t get stuck).
+Cons: Pressure can cause holes in the carpet; unknown detergents can cause dryness/brittleness over time, and the size of the wash bay may not be adequate for your boat.

 Drying And Final Touches

-Once you have removed the debris, removed stains and deep cleaned your pontoon carpet, it is time to dry and fluff the carpet.
-Drying thoroughly can reduce the chances of mold, mildew and moss growth.
+Once you have removed the debris, removed stains and deep cleaned your pontoon carpet; it is time to dry and fluff the carpet.
+Proper drying can reduce the chances of mold, mildew, and moss growth.

-Once the carpet is dry, “fluffing” will improve the appearance and texture of the carpet that will achieve a look that looks almost as good as new.
-To pull off this awesome effect, do the following:
+Once the carpet is dry, “fluffing” will improve the appearance and texture of the rug that will achieve a look that looks almost as good as new.
+To pull off this excellent effect, do the following:

-Use a medium bristle brush.
-(Soft bristles are not effective.
-On the other hand hard bristles can rip the carpet fibers.)
+- Use a medium bristle brush.
+(Soft bristles are not sufficient.
+On the other hand, hard bristles can rip the carpet fibers.)

-Brush the whole surface of the pontoon carpet with the brush.
-This helps to “fluff” the carpet fibers.
+- Brush the whole surface of the pontoon carpet with the brush.
+It helps to “fluff” the carpet fibers.

-Optional: If you really want to go all out and ensure that your carpet looks the best that it can, you can apply a carpet protectant/sealer to prevent stains later.
+- If you want to go all out and ensure that your carpet looks the best that it can, you can apply a carpet protectant/sealer to prevent stains later.
 Some even offer UV protection.

-Remember, there are no specific guidelines to clean your pontoon carpet.
+Remember, there are no specific guidelines to how to clean your pontoon carpet.
 You can clean your rug any way you want as long as it works.

 Once you consider all these things, choose the cleaning option that best fits your needs.

-The most important thing, though, is to take care of your pontoon carpet and protect your pontoon deck; because, after all, that is the home of the life of your party.
+The most important thing, though, is to take care of your marine carpet and protect your pontoon deck.
+After all, that is the home of the life of your party.